Piano Quartet No. 2 (Mendelssohn)

 Felix Mendelssohn's Piano Quartet No. 2 in F minor, Op.
 2, for piano, violin, viola and cello was published in 1823, a year after his first Piano Quartet No. 1 in C minor, Op.
-1. This work was dedicated to Carl Friedrich Zelter, who became Mendelssohn's composition and music tutor starting at the age of eight years old.
+1. This work is dedicated to Carl Friedrich Zelter, who became Mendelssohn's composition and music tutor starting at the age of eight years old.
 Zelter would take Mendelssohn on trips to go see Johann Wolfgang von Goethe, who was also an important figure in Mendelssohn's life when it came to the composition of his earliest pieces between the years 1821-1825.

 Mendelssohn's three piano quartets were the first piano quartets he composed and published.
 He composed the second quartet at the age of only 14 years.